ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 If you change your mind and would like to remove any of the URLs you have added, you can do so by tapping on the red icon next to each URL.

 You can continue to add as many URLs as you like.
-In the following example, we have added `https://ooni.org` and `https://www.gutenberg.org`.
+In the following example, we have added `https://www.gutenberg.org`.

 {{<img src="images/image42.jpg" title="Add website gutenberg.org" alt="Add website gutenberg.org">}}